Kurimoto Masayoshi

-Kurimoto Masayoshi (栗本 昌臧) was a Japanese naturalist, zoologist and entomologist.
+Kurimoto Masayoshi (栗本 昌臧) was a Japanese physician, naturalist, zoologist and entomologist.

-He was physician to the 11th Tokugawa shōgun Tokugawa Ienari Kurimoto Masayoshi lectured on Materia Medica.
-In 1811 he wrote Kurimoto’s Iconographia Insectorum which records 500 Japanese insects.
-In 1826 he met Philipp Franz von Siebold and they worked together.
-Kurimoto Masayoshi gave him drawings of Crustacea.
-One of these Squilla maculata a Mantis shrimp was used by Wilhem de Haan in Siebold's Fauna Japonica.
+He was physician to the 11th Tokugawa shōgun, Tokugawa Ienari, and lectured on materia medica.
+In 1811 he compiled 3-volume work entitled "Senchu-fû", roughly translated is "Thousand Insects Manuscript", which is an illustrated book of detailed insects, arachnids, crustaceans, and invertebrates known in Japan.

+In 1826 Kurimoto met Philipp Franz von Siebold and they worked together.
+Kurimoto supplied Siebold drawings of crustaceans, including an illustration of Squilla maculata (a Mantis shrimp), which was used by Wilhem de Haan in "Fauna Japonica".